gbif/ssg-gb26/content/04_financial-support/en.md

 # Financial support

-The GBIF Secretariat offers the possibility of applying for partial funding to attend 1) Nodes Training and Global Nodes meeting on 17-19 October 2019 and/or 2) the Governing Board meeting on 21-23 October 2019.
+The GBIF Secretariat offers the possibility of applying for partial funding to attend 1) the Nodes Training and Global Nodes meeting on 17-19 October 2019 and/or 2) the Governing Board meeting on 21-23 October 2019.
 Support may include partial funding of economy-class flight tickets and accommodation.

 The application process is now open.

-Please see below for more details on the guidelines for seeking partial funding for the two events.
+Please see below for more details on the guidelines for seeking partial funding for the events.
 Link to the application form can be found at the bottom of this page.

 Deadline for applying is **14 July 2019**.